xenify-io/litepaper/README.md

 Xenify is redefining the game with a groundbreaking platform that enables seamless single-click cross-chain transactions across 54 chains, while providing users the exciting opportunity to earn native chain tokens daily.
 Every time users pay the 0.5% swap fee on chains where XNF has been deployed, they are rewarded with veXNF through daily mint allocation.
 This unique advantage enables users to enjoy an effortless swapping experience while simultaneously accumulating XNF tokens.

 But, the rewards don't stop there.
 By holding veXNF, users have the opportunity to rake in native chain tokens like BNB, ETH, and MATIC on a daily basis.
 These native rewards stem from the protocol’s swap fees and burn fees.
 As a result, users can not only enjoy the efficiency and competitive rates Xenify offers but also gain access to a dynamic and sustainable reward system that enhances their portfolio.

-By participating in token swaps with Xenify, users play a pivotal role in driving the platform's growth.
-The swap fees generated on chains where XNF has been deployed are distributed among the veXNF holders on that specific chain and utilised for Xenify’s Partner Fee Sharing Programme.
-For chains where XNF is yet to be deployed, the swap fees are utilised by the team to support promotional efforts and advance the development of Xenify and its affiliated tokens.
-This fosters greater awareness and wider adoption of the platform, benefiting the entire community.

-Moreover, by engaging in swaps on any of the 54 supported chains, users become eligible for an exclusive airdrop of 1,500,000 XNF.
-Each airdrop event takes place on a chain where XNF is scheduled to be deployed and lasts for 60 days before the launch.
-All swaps conducted during this period guarantee users a share of the upcoming XNF airdrop.
-In other words, even though you don’t benefit from a daily XNF allocation when you execute swaps on chains where XNF hasn’t been deployed, you still have the opportunity to be included in an exclusive XNF airdrop.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)